Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 22. Use a Bit of Luxury

 Saving space doesn’t mean saving every bit of dime you can get.
 A bit of luxury in your small European kitchen can go a long way in making your kitchen look splendid.
-And as far as finances go, since you’ll not be covering such a large area, not so much cash will be spent in adding a bit of glamor.
+And as far as finances go, since you’ll not be covering such a large area, not so much cash will be spent on adding a bit of glamor.

 23. Add a Semi-Permanent Prep Area